cloudmesh-community/book/chapters/cloud/iterative-mapreduce.md

 A more detailed look is taken at the code used to run Twister K-means.
-MapReduce has many programs designed around its setup, including other iterative versions like Haloop, Pregel, and Spark.
+MapReduce has many programs designed around its setup, including other iterative versions like Hadoop, Pregel, and Spark.
 Twister can extend the use of traditional MapReduce to more complex applications.

 -   Video: [Youtube](https://www.youtube.com/watch?v=QTCpiwnwjvo) (5:14)